ZarleyR/NMAT_Application/src/readme.txt

 User Interface:

   Updated: When user imports new file, VulnID dropdown list needs to reset to top selection
-  Updated: When user types in search window, clear VulnID and remove multiple steps selection
+  Updated: When user types in search window, clear VulnID and remove multiple steps groupbox
   Updated: Add "Next" and "Previous" buttons to go through the VulnID list quicker
   Updated: Router Device IP is not populating properly.
-SystemIP works...
+SystemIP works to find the correct IP address
   Updated: If "none" is in the field, then multiple choice step doens't need to show up.